 2) Administrative friction blocks utilization

-Watch for these “silent blockers”:
+Look out for these “silent blockers”:

 - Too many steps to enroll or confirm eligibility

-- Phone-only scheduling during business hours
+- Scheduling that's phone-only and during business hours

-- Prior authorization complexity and unclear requirements
+- Complex prior auth and unclear requirements

 - Confusing cost explanations (EOBs that don't match bills)